Streampunk/beamengine/doc/redisio.md

 If `reverse` is set to `true` (the default is `false`) then the response includes every content item that is recorded as a rendition of the `target`, the _dependencies_.
 This is direct dependencies only, the `depth` value has no impact.

-If the `target` does not exist or no direct rendition relationship is recorded then an appropriate exception is thrown.
+If the `target` does not exist or has no recorded rendition relationships, the following object is returned:

+    { sources: [] }

 The result of a successful query is an object containing the list of `sources` (array of source content item names) and any `stream_map` that was specified between the `target` and the direct `source`.
 If `reverse` is `true`, the `dependencies` property contains an array of content item names that are renditions of the `target`.
 For example: